 - Keeping cells healthy

-Interestingly, vitamins need minerals to function optimally which may be why they sell them both in the same pill.
-While a balanced and healthy diet will deliver all the vitamins we need, there are a couple of common vitamin deficiencies to be aware of.
-For example:
+Interestingly, vitamins need minerals to function optimally, which may be why they are often in the same pill.
+While a balanced diet will deliver all the vitamins we need, there are a couple common vitamin deficiencies to be aware of.

-- Vitamin D3, which we get from the sun, is a common deficiency in the west due to many factors such as sunscreens, time spent in offices, and a basic avoidance of the sun.
-Living in the northern hemisphere, it is tricky to get enough vitamin D in the winter without a supplement.
+- Vitamin D3, which we get from the sun, is a common deficiency in the West due to many factors, such as sunscreens, time spent in offices, and a basic avoidance of the sun.
+Living in the northern hemisphere, it is tricky to get enough vitamin D in winter without a supplement.

-- Vitamin B12 is another common deficiency, which is most commonly due to a digestive weakness in the ability to absorb B12.
+- Vitamin B12 is another common deficiency, most commonly due to digestive weakness in ability to absorb B12.
 This can typically be remedied through diet and restoring optimal digestive function.

-One other problem with most multivitamin mineral supplements is that the minerals have extremely poor absorption rates, and in some cases toxic forms of minerals are used.
+One other problem with most multivitamin and mineral supplements is that the minerals have extremely poor absorption rates, and in some cases toxic forms of minerals are used.
 The vitamins are almost always synthetic and not derived from whole foods.
-The microbes in the body – which make up 90% of each human – will not recognize synthetic vitamins.
+Microbes, which make up 90% of each of us, will not recognize synthetic vitamins.

-Today, there are a handful of vitamin brands that are made from whole foods which are a great resource if your diet is really poor.
-The down side of the whole food vitamins is that you have to swallow so many pills to meet the recommended daily value.
+Today, there are a handful of vitamin supplements made from whole foods, which are a great resource if your diet is poor and digestion is weak.
+The downside of many whole food vitamins is that you have to swallow many large tablets to meet their suggested daily dose.

 I recommend my patients eat a balanced diet rich in whole foods and only take vitamin supplements for short periods to reboot vitality.
-Perhaps some extra vitamin C if you are not getting enough vegetables and citrus fruits in the winter, or some extra B vitamins if you are under extreme stress is a good idea.
+Perhaps some extra vitamin C if you are not getting enough vegetables and citrus fruits in winter or some extra B vitamins if you are under extreme stress is a good idea.
 But taking high quantities of vitamin supplements every day, in my opinion, can be overkill and may do more harm than good when the dosages combine and stack with other supplements, putting you are risk for too many vitamins.

 What does a healthy and balanced diet look like to get these needed vitamins?

-Minerals are responsible for thousands of bio-chemical processes in the body.
-Many of the minerals work synergistically, so a deficiency in just one mineral can have a devastating impact on the body.
+Minerals are responsible for thousands of biochemical processes in the body.
+Many minerals work synergistically, so a deficiency in just one mineral can have a devastating impact.

 Magnesium, for example, is involved in over 300 chemical processes that activate enzymes.
-It is also integral in the production of ATP, or energy, in the body.
-Zinc is a co-factor in over 70 enzymatic processes and is responsible for skin, immunity, growth, musculoskeletal issues and tissue repair.
+It is also integral in production of ATP, or energy.
+Zinc is a cofactor in over 70 enzymatic processes and is responsible for skin, immunity, growth, and musculoskeletal issues, as well as tissue repair.7

-I have been studying mineral absorption rates for years, always trying to find the best minerals available.
-Rarely will a company actually publish their absorption rates.
-I can only assume that this is because they are so low.
+I have studied mineral absorption rates for years, always trying to find the best.
+Rarely will a company publish absorption rates—I can only assume this is because they are so low.

-Most commercial mineral supplements absorb at a rate of only 10-15% and few reach 25%.
+Most commercial mineral supplements absorb at a rate of only 10-15% and a few reach 25%.

-Albion Laboratories, who manufactures our LifeSpa Essential Minerals, has over 100 patents on their mineral amino acid chelates and have an absorption rate of 32% – which is very high.
-It is a very low RDA because the absorption is so high.
-I suggest an extremely low dose for baseline mineral and trace mineral support:
+Albion Laboratories, who manufactures LifeSpa Essential Minerals, has over 100 patents on mineral amino acid chelates and have an absorption rate of 32%, which is very high.2